-In the Federal Budget (released March 2017), new tax regulations were introduced in Canada which affect self-employed taxpayers earning income through ride-sharing in the growing on-demand economy.
-The change might seem small, but the implications are significant.
-Prior to the budget announcement, ride-share partners/drivers whose gross annual income fell below the $30,000 mark were considered to be “small suppliers” by the Canada Revenue Agency (CRA) and were not required to register for a Business Number or charge, collect or remit GST/HST for ride-sharing fares.
+Prior to budget changes back in 2017, ride-share drivers whose gross annual income fell below $30,000 were considered to be “small suppliers” by the Canada Revenue Agency (CRA) and as a result, were not required to register for a Business Number or charge, collect, report and remit the GST/HST for ride-sharing fares.

-As of July 1, 2017, ride-share partners/drivers are now included in the definition of “taxi business” for GST/HST purposes; they are no longer “small suppliers”.
-This means that as a ride-share partner/driver, you are now subject to the same GST/HST regulations as taxi operators.
+Fast forward, and now, ride-share drivers are now included in the definition of “taxi business” for GST/HST purposes which means they are no longer “small suppliers” and now subject to the same GST/HST regulations as taxi operators.

 What Do I Need to Do with the CRA?